fluent/fluent-bit-docs/installation/windows.md

 Fluent Bit is distributed as **fluent-bit** package for Windows and as a [Windows container on Docker Hub](docker.md).
 Fluent Bit has two flavours of Windows installers: a ZIP archive (for quick testing) and an EXE installer (for system installation).

+Not all plugins are supported on Windows: the [CMake configuration](https://github.com/fluent/fluent-bit/blob/master/cmake/windows-setup.cmake) shows the default set of supported plugins.

 ## Configuration

 Make sure to provide a valid Windows configuration with the installation, a sample one is shown below: